RitvikDayal/Projects-Support-Portal/README.md

 # Projects-Support-Portal
-A django based app to enable Bug reporting and Feedback on all the projects .
+A personalized application to get feedback and reports on the application I have developed.
+The application is made using Django framework.
+A user can create an account and can submit a feedback or bug report on any of the projects developed by me and listed on the portal.
+THe bug can be flagged as resolved and unresolved by the admin only.